thorrak/fermentrack/docs/source/about.rst

 Why Use Fermentrack?
 (New Features)
 -------------------------------------------

-One of the key reasons to write Fermentrack was to incorporate features that are missing in the official BrewPi web interface.
-The following are just some of the features that have been added:
+Fermentrack adds a number of features that are missing in the official BrewPi web interface.
+The following are just some of the features that have been added or enhanced:

 * Single Command Installation (See: :doc:`installing/install`)
 * Native multi-chamber support